 BC Vault Review – Price, Supported Coins, Security

-Hardware wallets are usually regarded as the most secure form of storing your cryptocurrency, while remaining somewhat easily accessible.
+Hardware wallets are usually regarded as the most secure form of storing your cryptocurrency while remaining somewhat easily accessible.
 Typically, these are small hardware devices that you can plug into your computer when you need to use them.

 BC Vault Overview

 BC Vault (short for Blockchain Vault) is a hardware wallet created by Real Security, a company focused on cyber security and the hosts of the biggest security conference from the Adriatic region – RISK Conference.
 REAL Security Inc. has challenged competing hardware wallets providers with their new product.
+BC Vault is considered one of the crypto individual wallets.

 BC Vault Specifications